 where the normalized weights are given by:

-This formulation dynamically increases the influence of the loss components with the highest residual for each specific sample, guiding the optimizer to focus on the most critical points and process domains without incurring significant computational overhead.
+In our experiments, the smoothing factor is set to $\eta=0.01$, yielding a decay factor of $(1-\eta)=0.999$.
+This value provides a slow, stable exponential moving average of the per-sample residuals, preventing oscillations in the attention weights while remaining responsive to persistent high-residual regions across training steps.
+Both weight vectors $\boldsymbol{\lambda}_{\text{data}}$ and $\boldsymbol{\lambda}_{\text{PI}}$ are initialized to $0.5$, ensuring an equal, unbiased weighting of the data-driven and process-informed loss components at the start of training.

+The fixed-weight method provides a strong upper bound on accuracy but is computationally expensive, requiring a full hyperparameter search (15 Optuna trials $\times$ max 50 epochs each).
+It is therefore best suited for stable, well-characterized, and highly regulated processes where the one-time training cost is not a bottleneck.
+The Uncertainty-based and RBA methods require only a single training run (1 trial $\times$ max 50 epochs), offering near-optimal performance at a fraction of the cost.
+They are the recommended choice for scalable deployments, dynamic environments, or rapid adaptation to new manufacturing recipes via transfer learning.

 We also analyze classical time-series forecasting models, including ARIMA, ETS, Linear Regression, and Kalman Filters.
 These models are effective for linear, seasonal, or trend-dominated behavior, which is common in many industrial processes.
-Second, the evaluated deep learning models are standard Recurrent Neural Networks (RNNs), LSTM networks, and attention-based Transformers, as well as recent approaches, such as KANs, cKAN, and LEM.
-Each of these methods integrates process-informed constraints into the learning process, addressing limitations of pure data-driven approaches.
+Second, the evaluated deep learning models are standard Recurrent Neural Networks (RNNs), LSTM networks, and attention-based Transformers, as well as recent approaches such as KAN, cKAN, and LEM.
+Each of these methods integrates process-informed constraints into the learning process, addressing the limitations of pure data-driven approaches.
 All deep learning models are trained and tuned to have approximately the same number of parameters to ensure a fair comparison.

 We evaluate models across predictive accuracy and physical plausibility over a test set of size $M$.
-Predictive accuracy is quantified through the Root Mean Square Error (RMSE), which measures the standard deviation of the prediction error:
+Predictive accuracy is quantified through the Root Mean Square Error (RMSE):

-To capture worst-case performance, which is critical for identifying models that may produce large deviations, we also compute the L-infinity error ($L_\infty(RMSE)$), defined as the maximum absolute prediction error across the test set:
+To capture worst-case performance, we also compute the L-infinity error ($L_\infty Error$), defined as the maximum absolute prediction error across the test set:

-Moreover, the physical plausibility of the forecast is assessed via the Gradient Error.
-This metric quantifies how well the model captures the process dynamics by measuring the average absolute difference between the numerical gradients of the predicted and true time series:
+Moreover, the physical plausibility of the forecast is assessed via the Gradient Error:

-where $\nabla$ represents the numerical gradient operator, calculated using central differences.
-Hence, to measure the worst-case error in the predicted rate of change, we use the L-infinity Gradient Error $(L_\infty(GradError)$, which highlights the single point in time where the model's understanding of the process dynamics is most inaccurate: